KosVla/NonlinearBoucWenFrameBenchmark/MatlabImplementation/README.md

 **Important Notes:**
 - Earthquake forces are applied only to real structural nodes, not virtual nodes.
 - Lumped mass is computed from the unmodified consistent mass matrix (`MODEL.Mall`).
+- Three example earthquake accelerograms are supported.
+The user can use a custom on by modifying Input.SynthesizedAccelerogram and defining the corresponding dynamic analysis parameters.

 ## Citation